Hidden Places in Delhi: Where Locals Actually Go (2026)

 Kunzum Travel Café & Indie Screenings – HKV

 Hauz Khas Village introduces another layer of local culture.
 Kunzum Travel Café hosts open mics, poetry readings, travel meetups, and indie cinema nights with The Cine Tribe.
-The café’s bookshelf invites you to leave a book and take one in return, while coffee served in the intimate space encourages connection among visitors.
+The café’s bookshelf invites you to leave a book and take one in return.
+The coffee is pay-what-you-like.
+Seriously, there is no bill.

 Bhuli Bhatiyari Ka Mahal – Haunted Heritage

-For those intrigued by history and legend, Bhuli Bhatiyari Ka Mahal on Ridge Road near Karol Bagh offers an eerie yet reflective experience.
-This 14th-century hunting lodge carries stories of ghosts and echoes of the past.
-Visit around sunset, preferably with a small group and a flashlight, and enjoy the quiet beauty and sense of introspection it offers.
+Most people in Delhi have never been here.
+It is a 14th-century hunting lodge on a forested ridge in the middle of the city, overgrown and half-ruined.
+This is Bhuli Bhatiyari Ka Mahal on Ridge Road near Karol Bagh — it carries stories of ghosts and echoes of the past.
+Visit in the late afternoon so you have time to explore before it closes, preferably with a small group, and enjoy the quiet beauty and sense of introspection it offers.

 Delhi, If You Know Where to Look

-The real Delhi thrives in these hidden spaces—where chai is shared on footpaths, murals tell local stories, and quiet corners reveal a slower pace of life.
-If you’re new to the city, start with our complete Delhi travel guide
+The real Delhi thrives in these hidden spaces, where chai is shared on footpaths, murals tell local stories, and quiet corners reveal a slower pace of life.
+If you’re new to the city, start with our Delhi travel guide to plan your trip.
+For late-night shopping in Delhi, Shankar Market and Matia Mahal both come alive after dark.
+And once you have explored the hidden side of the city, the Old Delhi food tour is the natural next step.

 Leave a Reply